Jerryzjx/Jerryzjx/README.md

 # Hello World, I'm Jerry 👋

 :mortar_board: I’m currently studying at Crestwood Preparatory College and I will be graduating with the class of 2022.
-I am interested in computer science, engineering and web development.
+I am interested in computer science, engineering and video games development.

 Fun fact: I'm an experienced Minecraft architect.